louketo/louketo-proxy/README.md

 Our primary target is browser apps (e.g. react) directly using this proxy to access API resources.

-> **Disclaimer**: although we try not to regress on what we see as non-goals, we don't provide any further testing than the one already in place,
+> **Disclaimer**: although we try not to regress on what we see as non-goals, we don't provide any further testing than the one already in place
 > on forward proxying, backend session-stores and login UI with templates.

 Authentication is stateful: gatekeeper creates a session for authenticated users.
-This session may be either stored in some backend or in an
+This session may be either stored in some backend or in
-(encrypted) cookie.
+(encrypted) cookies.

 ### Authentication modes